zchee/golang-wiki/Plan9.md

 ```
 Go is now ready to use.

-## Bootstraping from another operating system
+## Bootstrapping from another operating system

 First, you must have installed Go on this operating system, following the [Go installation instructions](https://golang.org/doc/install).